Dansby Swanson Preview, Player Props: Cubs vs. Giants

-The Chicago Cubs, including Dansby Swanson (.282 slugging percentage in past 10 games, including zero homers), take on starter Ryan Walker and the San Francisco Giants at Wrigley Field, Tuesday at 7:40 PM ET.
+On Wednesday, Dansby Swanson (.300 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 2:20 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Giants.
+In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Giants.

 Dansby Swanson Game Info & Props vs. the Giants